-Note that $G$ follows a worst-case paradigm, taking into account all possible coupling constraints that can be realised by variations of the uncertain parameter $\delta \in \Delta$.
+Note that \eqref{eq:game} follows a worst-case paradigm, taking into account all possible coupling constraints that can be realised by variations of the uncertain parameter $\delta \in \Delta$.
 This can render the solutions of $G$ rather conservative.
-Furthermore, it is in general not possible to compute a solution for $G$ without an accurate knowledge of and/or additional assumptions on the support set $\Delta$ and the probability distribution $\mathbb{P}$.
+Furthermore, it is in general not possible to compute a solution for $G$ without an accurate knowledge of, and/or additional assumptions on, the support set $\Delta$ and the probability distribution $\mathbb{P}$.
 To circumvent these limitations, we follow a data-driven paradigm and approximate $G$ by means of a finite number of samples drawn from $\Delta$, namely the $K$-multisample $\msample=(\delta_1, \dots, \delta_K)\in\Delta^K$.
-In the remainder of this document, we hold on to the standing assumption that these samples are independent and identically distributed (i.i.d.).
+In the sequel, we hold on to the standing assumption that these samples are independent and identically distributed (i.i.d.).
 Apart from this, no other knowledge on the support set $\Delta$ and the probability distribution $\mathbb{P}$ of the uncertain parameter is required.
-Then, for given multi-sample $\msample$ and other agents' decisions $\xminus$, agent $i \in \mathcal{N}$ solves the optimization program
+Then, for a given multi-sample $\msample$, \eqref{eq:game} can be rewritten as

 Instead of considering all possible uncertainty realizations $\delta \in \Delta$ as in \eqref{eq:game}, we let the data encoded in $\msample$ lead agents to their decision by solving \eqref{eq:scenario_game}.
-We refer to the collection of coupled optimization programs in \eqref{eq:scenario_game} as the \emph{scenario game} $G_K$, where the subscript $K$ implies dependence on the drawn multi-sample $\msample$.
+We refer to the collection of coupled optimization programs in \eqref{eq:scenario_game} as the \emph{scenario game} $G_K$ (the subscript $K$ implies dependence on the drawn multi-sample $\msample$).
 Under standard assumptions, a solution to the scenario game $G_K$ exists and the problem is, in contrast to $G$, tractable using state-of-the-art equilibrium seeking algorithms.